Servbot

-The Servbot, known as Kobun (コブン) in Japan, is a type of fictional sentient robot that appears in an assortment of video games and associated media developed and published by Capcom.
-The Servbot originated in the 1997 title Mega Man Legends, and appears in all media within the sub-series of the same name.
-Within series fiction, Servbots are a group of childlike robots who follow their creator, the pirate Tron Bonne, as her loyal but incompetent henchmen.
-The Servbots serve as a source of comic relief for the majority of their appearances.

-Considered to be the most enduring aspect of the Legends series by critics, Servbots have made extensive appearances outside of the Mega Man Legends series, where they often presented as mascots or representatives of the series in crossover games.
-Servbot iconography is also a staple feature in the Dead Rising series.
-Servbots have appeared in a number of official promotional material and merchandise released by Capcom, and have also been subject to fan labor efforts.
+The Servbots, known in Japan as the Kobun (コブン), are a group of fictional robots from Capcom's Mega Man Legends series.
+Created by Tron Bonne, they are depicted as childlike, loyal and frequently incompetent henchmen who perform domestic, mechanical and combat duties for the Bonne family.
+They first appear in the 1997 video game Mega Man Legends.

+The characters were given a central gameplay role in The Misadventures of Tron Bonne, released in Japan as Tron ni Kobun, and subsequently headlined several Japan-exclusive mobile games using the Kobun name.
+Critics have identified the Servbots as among the most memorable elements of the Legends series, particularly for their comic personalities and their tendency to overshadow Tron.
+Their design has also been used throughout Capcom's crossover games and as recurring iconography in the Dead Rising series.

 Characteristics

-Servbots are a group of diminutive robots with yellow heads and blue bodies, with their overall design resembling Lego minifigures.
+Servbots are a group of diminutive robots with yellow heads, with their overall design resembling Lego minifigures.
 Created by the pirate Tron Bonne, they are characterized as unquestioningly loyal followers who share a parent-child relationship with her.
 They are depicted as childlike in nature, lacking the capacity to understand the concept of morality or the illegality of the criminal actions they are tasked with performing.

 Each Servbot fulfills a designated role, ranging from domestic chores to combat abilities.
 While small in size, the Servbots are shown to be effective combatants and are important to the exploits of Tron Bonne and her family as pirates.
 A frequent running gag within the series involve the incompetence or ineptitude of various Servbot units, leading to disastrous outcomes and consequently punishment from Tron.
 In spite of their inorganic nature, Servbots are depicted in series canon as being capable of consuming human food, such as curry.

 Appearances

-Servbots first appear in 1997's Mega Man Legends as antagonists under the command of Tron Bonne, who sends them to rob banks and cause mischief.
-In The Misadventures of Tron Bonne, a prequel to the first Mega Man Legends, Tron commands a total number of 40 Servbots created by her, although there is a hidden 41st Servbot which has escaped her attention.
-The Servbots assist the Bonne family with the management of their airship, the Gesellschaft, and assist Tron with reaching places and performing maneuvers too delicate for her bulky armor suit.
-The management and training of Servbot units by players form an essential gameplay element of The Misadventures of Tron Bonne.
-By the events of Mega Man Legends 2, the Servbots have developed a somewhat amicable relationship with Mega Man Volnutt, the main character and protagonist of the Mega Man Legends series, as a result of the improved relations between Volnutt and Tron Bonne.
+Mega Man Legends

+The Servbots first appear in Mega Man Legends as the Bonne family's crew and as opponents commanded by Tron during her attempts to rob Kattelox Island.
+They maintain the family's airship, the Gesellschaft, operate machinery and assist the Bonnes during combat and criminal operations.

+Their role was substantially expanded in The Misadventures of Tron Bonne, a prequel titled Tron ni Kobun (トロンにコブン) in Japan.
+Tron commands forty Servbots, each of whom is assigned individual personality traits and statistics.
+Players may train and discipline them, assign them to missions and develop specialist abilities.
+Selected Servbots accompany Tron during action stages, where their effectiveness depends upon their individual skills and level of motivation.
+Near the game's conclusion, Tron's favourite Servbot becomes playable and leads the other Servbots in rescuing the captured Bonne family.
+The group later operates the Gustaff collectively during the battle against the Colossus.

+In Mega Man Legends 2, the Servbots return as members of the Bonne crew and have developed a less consistently hostile relationship with Mega Man Volnutt.